Karma (character): Powers and abilities

 Karma is a mutant telepath and empath with the ability to take possession of the minds and process the emotions of people and animals.
-She projects a psionic energy surge that overwhelms the consciousness of another sentient mind; rendering the victim unconscious while placing her own anima in command.
+She projects a psionic energy surge that overwhelms the consciousness of another sentient mind, rendering the victim unconscious while placing her own anima in command.
 It allows her to alter the victim's perceptions and memories, will people to fall asleep or divulge information, and operate their bodies as if they were an extension of her own.

 When Karma initially takes possession of someone, she can only move her subject's body awkwardly until she acclimates to their body.
 If she remains in possession of a host for too long she will begin to think and act as her host would, and eventually her own personality will become subordinate to one identical to the host's.
 By possessing others remotely, she can mentally "see" through their eyes while remaining in her own body, though her control over them is limited.
 Although Karma can possess multiple subjects simultaneously, her control over her subjects is fragmented as she shifts her attention from one to another.
 She is able to use her power to disrupt other psi-signatures, protecting her from psychic assault.
 Karma has also been shown combining her powers with Mirage's in order to create an illusion that fools even Sabretooth's keen senses.

-Karma is also skilled with medieval weapons (particularly swords), due to the extended period of time she spent in Asgard.
+Karma is skilled with medieval weapons (particularly swords) due to the extended period of time she spent in Asgard.
 She is also familiar with first aid and firearms owing to her time in Vietnam.
 As the CEO of the Hatchi Corporation, she has access to multi-billion-dollar resources in weapons technology and other utilities.